Skip to main content

 4. Distribution & search:

-• Clients fetch registry.json from a pinned release or https://agentclientprotocol.com/registry.json or https://registry.agentclientprotocol.com.
+• Clients fetch registry.json from https://cdn.agentclientprotocol.com/registry/v1/latest/registry.json.

 Shiny future